The most difficult trucking maneuver for many to master is how to back up safely.

 The illustrated image below does not take into account situations where

 The most difficult of all 90-degree alley docking situations is on the "blind side," where the driver has to back around to the right instead of the usual left.

-When it comes to backing in at a shipper or receiver's location, as a general rule, they don't care how long it takes you to back up to the dock just as long as your truck gets in there.
-This situation can be different at a truck stop where there may be a continual stream of other trucks whose drivers are looking to park for their mandatory rest break.
+When we have been backing in at a shipper or receiver's location, as a general rule, they didn't care how long it took us to back up to the dock just as long as our truck got in there.
+This situation can be different at a truck stop where there may be a continual stream of other trucks whose drivers are looking to park for their mandatory rest breaks.